SMTG-Bham/doped/README.md

 ## Installation
 1. `doped` can be installed from `PyPI` with `pip install doped`.
+Alternatively if you want to use the [example files](examples), you should clone the repository and install with `pip install -e .` from the `doped` directory.

 2. (If not set) Set the VASP pseudopotential directory in `$HOME/.pmgrc.yaml` as follows::
 ```bash